lunayuehuang/MSE544-HyperDrive/README.md

 1. Create a data store in your ML workspace by click create/datastore from the homepage of ML studio, make sure you are in your workspace for this class.
 <img src="./images/Datastore_image0.png" style="height: 90%; width: 90%;"/>

 2. Input all the information as shown in the screen shot below, indicate the url as ```https://mse544storage.blob.core.windows.net/hyperdrivetutorialdata```; subscription ID as ```MSE544 Big Data and Informatics (edf4ef8f-68cc-4a10-9dd5-821829ccba45)```; resource group is ```rg-amlclass-all```; and make sure you choose authentication type as SAS token (SAS aka Shared Access Signature), and copy paste SAS token ```?sv=2020-08-04&ss=b&srt=co&sp=rlitfx&se=2022-07-02T02:55:20Z&st=2022-05-01T18:55:20Z&spr=https&sig=9P04kUW8p%2BsaX%2BJEkA%2FNNuWX1f7TNpOiKr1OS6dJARM%3D```, and then hit create.
-By creating a datastore, you link your workspace with an created storage account that already exists.
-In this way, multiple users can share the same data without having to copy the data intou your own workspace, therefore save the cost of data storage.
+By creating a datastore, you link your workspace with a storage account that already exists.
+In this way, multiple users can share the same data without having to copy the data into your own workspace, therefore saving the cost of data storage.
 <img src="./images/Datastore_image1.png" style="height: 90%; width: 90%;"/>

-3. Now let's create a dataset from datastore.
+3. Now let's create a dataset from the datastore.
 In your ML studio home, click "Datasets"/"Create dataset"/"From datastore"
 <img src="./images/Datastore_image2.png" style="height: 90%; width: 90%;"/>

-4. Give a name to your dataset ```materials_hyperdrive_dataset", select Dataset type as "File" and hit Next
+4. Give a name to your dataset "materials_hyperdrive_dataset", select Dataset type as "File" and hit Next
 <img src="./images/Datastore_image3.png" style="height: 90%; width: 90%;"/>

 5. In the prompt of Select or create a datastore, choose "hyperdrivetutorial" from the pull down menu (Note, since you have already link your datastore to the storage account, you should be able to select this existing one), and then choose the path to be ** and unclick "Skip data validation" hit next